Herodium Park

 Unlike his other building projects that were often named after influential friends and relatives, Herod named Herodium after himself.
 It was a palace that reflected his personality.
 This was where he could act like a Roman and entertain and impress his Roman friends.

 But why erect a palace and fortress on the edge of the desert when he already had so many other luxurious palaces?
-According to the historian Josephus, this location had sentimental associations to him.
+According to the historian Josephus, this location had sentimental associations.
 It was here that he had defeated the Parthians when escaping from Jerusalem.
 It adjoined the border with Idumaea, the birthplace of his father.
 It was located on the main road to Nabatea, the birthplace of his mother.
 It was also close to Jerusalem.

 Herodium consisted of a fortified palace on top of a mountain, a 300-seat amphitheater on the side of the mountain, and a "country club", Lower Herodium, at its base.

 Guests ascended to the palace from the base of the mountain on 200 pure white marble steps.
 Activities of the palace took place within its central enclosure.
-On its eastern side was an ornamental garden with colonnades, and on its western side a courtyard, a complete Roman bathhouse, living quarters and reception hall.
+On its eastern side was an ornamental garden with colonnades, and on its western side a courtyard, a complete Roman bathhouse, living quarters and a reception hall.
 The latter was used for entertaining and dining, all on a lavish scale.

 At the very bottom of the mountain was a “country club”, Lower Herodium.
 This was almost a small town and contained a large ornamental pool, gardens and baths, and living accommodation for his numerous staff.
 Lower Herodium is not usually part of a tour, but its ruins can be clearly seen from the top and northern side of the mountain.

 Herodium may have been covered up, but this was not the end of Herodium as a functional building.
-It was taken over by Jewish rebels during their Great Revolt against the Romans in 70 CE.
+It was taken over by Jewish rebels during their Great Revolt against Rome in 70 CE.
 They converted Herod's reception hall into a synagogue by erecting pillars and placing benches along its walls, constructed two ritual baths in the courtyard, and dug a tunnel to the cisterns so they could draw water without being seen by the Romans.

-Today, the mountain of Herodium is the tallest mountain in the Judean Desert and can be identified from many kilometers away because of its characteristic shape.
+Today, the mountain of Herodium is the tallest mountain in the Judean Desert and can be recognized from many kilometers away because of its characteristic shape.
 It is one of the most impressive archeological sites in Israel.
 Herod planned that after his death he would not be forgotten.
 For better or worse, he succeeded.

 Viewing Herodium: